 Today, Brutalist designs are enjoying a second look by architectural historians across the globe as many iconic examples cross the 50-year threshold.
 Contemporary art and public lighting campaigns are particularly fond of Brutalist facades as they provide a blank slate for projections of color that brighten the night streetscape.

-Honorable mentions and future research in Greensboro include the Downtown Marriott Hotel, Gateway Plaza, Guilford County Jail, Community One Bank, Odell Office Building on East Lewis Street.
+Honorable mentions and future research in Greensboro include the Downtown Marriott Hotel, Gateway Plaza, Guilford County Jail, Community One Bank, Framers Mutual Insurance Office Building on East Lewis Street.